 For 18 years, parents or guardians could easily make doctor's appointments and check bank account information, but as soon as that child turns 18, those privileges are revoked.
 Without the proper documents in place allowing a parent or guardian access to private, protected information, that parent or guardian will be given the “silent treatment” by any financial institution or medical provider, even if the child is incapacitated.
-This is why we recommend all young adults have at least a Durable Power of Attorney, Health Care Power of Attorney, and HIPAA Authorization in place.
+So we recommend all young adults have at least a Durable Power of Attorney, Health Care Power of Attorney, and HIPAA Authorization in place.

 Durable Power of Attorney